System Governance Handbook

 Unfortunately, Alaska’s size and the location of UA campuses translate into high travel costs for student leaders.
 It is important that your student government plan and allocate enough money to send its members to important meetings.
 Attend any of the events but three events you are encouraged and expected to attend.

 Annual Fall Orientation in Fairbanks

-This annual event is sponsored by university funds.
+This annual event is sponsored by Statewide general funds.
 It is a time for incoming student leaders to meet and become acquainted with each other, to participate in orientation, begin planning for the coming academic year and elect the chair and vice chair for the academic year.

 The Annual Alaska Legislative Session and Advocacy in Juneau

 What is Advocacy?